mattmassicotte/Multipass/README.md

 - update `User.xcconfig` with your personal information
 - build/run with Xcode

+### Sub-Projects

+A number of subprojects have been pulled out of this app, which might be of interest as well.

+- [ATAT](https://github.com/mattmassicotte/ATAT): Little library for working with the AT Protocol
+- [ATResolve](https://github.com/mattmassicotte/ATResolve): AT Protocol PLC Resolver
+- [Reblog](https://github.com/mattmassicotte/Reblog): Little library for working with the Mastodon API

 ## Acknowledgements

 This project uses symbols from [social-symbols](https://github.com/jeremieb/social-symbols).
 It rocks.